wp-plugins/amr-ical-events-list/readme.txt

 So for listtype 4 only, If there is no URL, and NO default url in the admin configuration(eg: full calendar page) has been specified, then the Plugin will generate a dummy bookmark, with info cursor style and event description as hover text/title.
 The dummy bookmark is to stop the page reloading and to make the link non-active.
 All code validates.

 If you wish the same behaviour for other liststypes, you can enter either a good URL in the default event iurl field in the admin settings, or a dumjmy bookmark like "#noeventurl".

-= Support for more of Ical? =

-There is partial support for all the ICAL components and properties.
-Allowance has been made to potentially support all features.
-You will notice this particularly in the Admin section.
-However since this is a single volunteer effort at this stage, the key areas that may be used have been targeted.
-If you find that a particular implementation is needed for your website, contact me and we can discuss the possibility of including it.

-For example:
-Change Management Fields are not parsed
-The PHP timezone definition is used.
-Any TimeZone definitions component and subcomponents if specified are not parsed and used.
-However the timezone of your calendar and of any item is noted and the time duly calculated with that timezone.

 == Screenshots ==